Table of Contents

 So, Beneath The Trees is not only a welcome methadone program for Dexter fans, but also an exciting, flawlessly entertaining gem for anyone who likes … well, comics!

-Beneath Trees Where Nobody Sees #1 3RD Printing
+Beneath The Trees Where Nobody Sees TP

 Jakob's Eisner Awards recommendation